Ultrawipf/OpenFFBoard_wiki/FAQ.md

 **When will it be available?**

-No idea.
-Hopefully this year (not in large quantities yet....
-So probably mid next year).
-Prototypes are ordered and have to be tested.
-First boards go to developers that want to help with the firmware.
+Prototypes are made and have to be tested.
+The parts availability unfortunately prevents making any large batch at the moment.

 **How much will it cost?**

-From my estimates of parts and manufacturing a full kit should be available under 150€ if no unforeseen costs come up.
-No promises on that though.
-Might be less or slightly more to cover the costs.
+Considering the rapidly changing prices of components its hard to say.
+Check out the [tindie store page](https://www.tindie.com/stores/gigawipf/) for updated prices.

 **How much current does the TMC driver provide?**

-Its designed for 20A (Most motors are fine with under 10A and plenty strong).
-With a 1mOhm shunt you can get it up to 30A+
+Its designed for around 20-25A (Most motors are fine with under 10A and plenty strong).
+A different current sensor can allow for a larger or smaller range.

+** Can i use a stepper driver (TS6600, HB860, or similar...) **

+No. These drivers are not actual FOC drivers even if they use an encoder to correct missed steps.
+They are not capable of driving the motor with a constant force.
+You will need the TMC4671 driver for steppers or a different supported driver.

 **I want it super cheap and don't need servos.
 Is that possible without the TMC?**